vega/vega-lite/site/docs/config.md

 <!-- TODO: consider adding width, height, numberFormat, timeFormat  -->
 <!-- TODO: move range to its own section -->

+{:#selection-config}
+## Selection Configuration  (`config.selection.*`)

+The selection configuration determines the default properties and transformations applied to [selections](selection.html).
+For a full list of configuration options, please see the [corresponding section of the selection documentation](selection.html#selection-configuration).

 {:#cell-config}
 ## Cell Configuration  (`config.cell.*`)